onurzaim/Zabbix-Templates/README.md

 CPU Alarm triggers are set to 30% ,50% and 90%.

-After version 11 of F5 devices SNMP memory monitoring has to updated.
+After version 11 of F5 load balancer devices SNMP memory monitoring has to updated.